Azure/data-api-builder/docs/AzureADSetup.md

 ## Postman Configuration

-1. Create a new Postman collection, you will configuration authorization for the collection. so it can be used for all requests (REST and GraphQL).
+1. Create a new Postman collection, you will configure authorization for the collection. so it can be used for all requests (REST and GraphQL).
 2. Select the collection, then navigate to **Authorization**
    1. Type: **OAuth 2.0**